silverstripe/developer-docs/en/02_Developer_Guides/19_GraphQL/01_getting_started/02_configuring_your_schema.md

 the [full documentation](https://graphql.org/learn/), but for now, these three concepts will serve almost all of your needs to get started.

+> [!TIP]
+> It is strongly recommended that you install the [GraphQL devtools](https://github.com/silverstripe/silverstripe-graphql-devtools) module to help with testing your API.
+>
+> Included in that module is a `GraphQLSchemaInitTask` task to initialise a basic GraphQL schema to get you started.
+Instructions for using the task are included in the module's README.md.

 ### Initial setup

 To start your first schema, open a new configuration file.
 Let's call it `graphql.yml`.